-Receive a one-time bonus of 40,000 miles after you spend $3,000 on purchases within the first 3 months of card membership.
+Receive a one-time bonus of 40,000 miles after you spend $3,000 on purchases within 3 months of approval.
 These bonus points are worth $400 in travel.

 Earn 2 miles for every $1 spent on any purchase.
 For any purchases you make with this Capital One Venture Card, you will always receive unlimited 2 miles per every $1 you spend.
 Earning double miles on everything ensures an ultra fast accumulation of miles which you can later redeem for a variety of rewards!

 No introductory 0% APR on purchases.
 This card has a 13.99% - 23.99% variable APR on purchases, depending on your credit score.

 After the first year, you will have to pay an annual fee.
 There is a $0 intro annual fee for the first year of having this card, you'll have to pay an annual fee of $59.
 You will have to spend at least $3,000 a year on your card just to cancel out this annual fee, which means that any amount in excess of $3,000 will be your upside.
 If you are going to spend more than $3,000 on your card in a year, the annual fee will be very worth it since you will earn double miles on everything you spend on.
 For example, if you spend $12,000 in a year on your card, your upside will be $9,000 x 2 miles = 18,000 miles (after factoring in the 6,000 miles to cancel out the annual fee), which can be redeemed for a $180 travel credit.

 $0 annual fee.
 You will be able to enjoy all the attractive benefits of this card for free without having to pay an annual fee.